godotengine/godot-docs/tutorials/animation/animation_tree.rst

 However, the support for blending those animations via ``AnimationPlayer`` is limited, as you can only set a fixed cross-fade transition time.

-:ref:`AnimationTree <class_AnimationTree>` is a new node introduced in Godot 3.1 to deal with advanced transitions.
+:ref:`AnimationTree <class_AnimationTree>` is a node designed to deal with advanced transitions.
-It replaces the ancient ``AnimationTreePlayer``, while adding a huge amount of features and flexibility.

 AnimationTree and AnimationPlayer
 ---------------------------------

 Before starting, know that an ``AnimationTree`` node does not contain its own animations.
 Instead, it uses animations contained in an ``AnimationPlayer`` node.
 You create, edit, or import your animations in an ``AnimationPlayer`` and then use an ``AnimationTree`` to control the playback.

 ``AnimationPlayer`` and ``AnimationTree`` can be used in both 2D and 3D scenes.
 When importing 3D scenes and their animations, you can use